-The water balance model has been developed for the MPO, using the GoldSim simulation package.
+Both models have been developed using the GoldSim simulation package.
 The model simulates the behaviour of water held in and pumped between all simulated water storages shown in Figure 2.
 For each storage, the model simulates:

-Change in Storage = Inflow - Outflow
+Change in Storage = Inflow - Outflow Where:

-Where: